702573N/Obsidian-Tasks-Calendar/README.md

     ![14](https://user-images.githubusercontent.com/59178587/195046274-b6b9479b-09b0-4dab-bfd5-577977babb5a.png)

+## Filter
+On the upper right corner of each calendar-view is a filter-icon to show or hide all completed/done tasks.
+The default-filter is set by options.
+If you have `noDone` inside your options parameter, the filter is enabled by default.

 ## How It Works
 This snippet fetch all tasks with a date like due, start, scheduled, done.
 Tasks with a start and a due date are presented on all days from start to end (due).
 This way you can show up periods on you calendar like a holiday.